-The Occupational Therapy Program at Florida International University is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located 6116 Executive Boulevard, Suite 200 North Bethesda, MD 20852-4929.
-ACOTE'S telephone number c/o AOTA is (301) 652-6611
+The Occupational Therapy Program at Florida International University is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy

+Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE's telephone number is (301) 652-6611.